Brisbane General Hospital Precinct: Heritage listing

 The Lady Norman Wing, the Edith Cavell Block, the Superintendent's Residence, Ward 15 and the Lady Lamington Nurses' Home are important as a residential precinct within the Hospital site.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The Mental Ward was the first ward in Queensland attached to a general hospital for the treatment of patients with acute psychiatric disorders and a model for other psychiatric wards within a general hospital.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Brisbane General Hospital Precinct has a special association for the Brisbane community as the principal hospital complex in the City since 1866.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The Brisbane General Hospital Precinct is important for its association with major figures in the development of medicine and health services in Queensland including Dr Aubrey Pye and Dr HB Ellerton.
+The Brisbane General Hospital Precinct is important for its association with major figures in the development of medicine and health services in Queensland including Aubrey Pye and HB Ellerton.
 The Brisbane General Hospital Precinct is important for its association with the work of architects Hall and Dods; JJ Clark and CH McLay; architects of the Department of Public Works.

 The Lady Norman Wing is important for its association with the work of architects JJ Clark and CH McLay.

-The Mental Ward is important for its association with Dr HB Ellerton who was instrumental in introducing the concept to Queensland and was influential in the design of this Ward.
+The Mental Ward is important for its association with HB Ellerton who was instrumental in introducing the concept to Queensland and was influential in the design of this Ward.

 The Edith Cavell Block is important for its association with the Department of Public Works.

-The Superindendent's Residence is important for its association with Dr Aubrey Pye, medical superintendent from 1933 to 1967, and the first superintendent to occupy this residence.
+The Superindendent's Residence is important for its association with Aubrey Pye, medical superintendent from 1933 to 1967, and the first superintendent to occupy this residence.